Boundedness of elliptic Calabi-Yau varieties with a rational section: Introduction

 \begin{theorem} Fix a positive integer $d$.
 Then the set of projective varieties $Y$ such that \begin{enumerate} \item $Y$ is a Calabi--Yau manifold of dimension $d$ and \item $Y \to X$ is an elliptic fibration with a rational section $X \dashrightarrow Y$ \end{enumerate} is bounded up to flops. \end{theorem}

 Theorem~\ref{ell.cy.thm} is an important foundational result: it implies that there are just finitely many families of elliptic Calabi-Yau varieties carrying a rational section, up to birational operations that modify the variety in a subset of codimension at least $2$.
 Such birational operations do not modify excessively the geometry of the variety; for example, the Hodge diamond is left unaltered, as shown in~\cite{MR1672108}.

+In turn, Theorem~\ref{ell.cy.thm} implies that, in any fixed dimension, there are finitely many possible different Hodge diamonds of elliptic Calabi-Yau manifolds admitting a rational section.

+\begin{corollary} Fix a positive integer $d$.
+Then there exists a positive integer $M_d$ such that $h^{p,q}(Y)\leq M_d$ for any $p,q$, where $Y$ is a smooth manifold satisfying the conditions of Theorem~\ref{ell.cy.thm}. \end{corollary}

-In turn, our result implies that, in any fixed dimension, there are finitely many possible different Hodge diamonds of elliptic Calabi-Yau manifolds admitting a rational section.
-This is relevant to applications to physics, where F-theory constructions are based on a choice of a Calabi-Yau manifold $Y$ with an elliptic fibration over a base space $X$.
-In this context, physical properties of the model can be translated into the geometry of the elliptically fibered Calabi-Yau and the uniform boundedness of some of their Hodge numbers is a property that has long been sought after in the field, see, for example,~\cite{MR3464638}.
+The above result is relevant to applications to physics, where F-theory constructions are based on a choice of a Calabi-Yau manifold $Y$ with an elliptic fibration over a base space $X$.
+In this context, physical properties of the model can be translated into the geometry of the elliptically fibred Calabi-Yau and the uniform boundedness of some of their Hodge numbers is a property that has long been sought after in the field, see, for example,~\cite{MR3464638}.

 When studying elliptic Calabi--Yau varieties in general, those admitting a rational section play a central role.
 Weierstrass models and Jacobian fibrations always carry a rational section and their boundedness is a fundamental step towards the proof of boundedness of elliptic Calabi--Yau threefolds in Gross' work.
 Thus, Theorem~\ref{ell.cy.thm} represents the realization of this first fundamental step in the generalization of~\cite{MR1272978} to higher dimension.
 Theorem~\ref{ell.cy.thm} combined with a careful analysis of the Tate-Shafarevich group for elliptic fibrations should eventually produce a proof of the boundedness of general elliptic Calabi-Yau manifolds.